danilnagy/design-ai/docs/working_with_data/index.md

 ![](images/1_01.png)

-Now that we have the surface modelled we need to first import it into Grasshopper and then pass it into a `Python` component so we can start to work with it.
-First, use a `Geometry Pipeline` component to bring in the the surface by Layer name, then plug it into one of the inputs of a `Python` component.
-You can rename the input if you wish, just remember that the surface will be available through that variable name in the Python code.
+Next, let's use a `Geometry Pipeline` component to bring the Surface into Grasshopper, making sure that you've selected the proper geometry type and entered the name of the layer the surface is on.
+Now, plug the output of the `Geometry Pipeline` component into one of the inputs of a new `Python` component.
+You can rename the input as you wish, just remember that the surface will be available through that variable name in the Python code.
 Also remember to set the _Type hint_ to **Surface** so that you can work directly with the object's geometry.

 ![](images/1_02.png)

 ### Step 2.
 Create the point grid

 Let's start developing the code for this example.
-Double-click the `Python` component to open the code edit.
+Double-click the `Python` component to open the code editor.
 Delete any code already there and on the first line import the `Rhino.Geometry` library:

 ```python
 import Rhino.Geometry as rh